-Inquisitive customers love to see live chat as an option on a website.
-It’s one of the fastest and most personalized ways to engage with a company, but that fact alone doesn't automatically mean it'll provide an ideal customer experience.
-When they get in touch with a chat representative, elements of the entire customer experience are still in play: how the customer navigated the site, how they engage with support or sales, and where they might be on the customer journey.
-When providing customer service, think in terms of customer experience platform, not just support.
+Inquisitive customers love to see a live chat window on your website.
+Chat is one of the fastest and most personalized ways to engage with a company, but that fact alone doesn't mean it'll provide a great customer experience.
+When they get in touch with a chat agent, elements of the entire customer experience are still in play: how the customer engages with your website, how they interact with your teams, and where they are on the customer journey.
+Done the right way, live chat support can be a great tool to add to your CX strategy.

 If hundreds or thousands of customers come to a site every single day, it's likely unreasonable to offer chat support to everyone.
-Some, particularly eCommerce, need to be strategic about who can engage with chat support.
+Some, particularly ecommerce, need to be strategic about who can engage with customer service chat support.

 One way to accomplish this: require customers to meet some level of specified criteria before they can engage with live chat.
 The chat widget could be placed behind a gated page so that only VIP customers have access to it.
 This can encourage customers to become more engaged for that access, but it's a balancing act - it may also prohibit future sales potential.
-Chat can be a great tool for qualifying leads, closing deals, and helping customers out who have a problem, so finding that balance will likely take a few tries before getting it right.
+A chat conversation can be a great tool for helping customers who have a problem, so finding that balance will likely take a few tries before getting it right.

 Chats can happen in two ways: reactively or proactively.
-Reactive chat is when a customer engages the chat, while a proactive chat is when a rep initiates the interaction after a customer meets the determined criteria.
+Reactive chat is when a customer engages the chat, while a proactive chat is when a live chat agent initiates the conversation after a customer meets the determined criteria.

-Offering proactive assistance is a good look for any company; it comes off as more personal.
-44% of US online consumers said they liked getting a chat invitation during research or a purchase.
-When using Zendesk Chat, admins can set up Triggers that will initiate a chat based on a specified time duration.
-This can keep a visitor from bouncing, but keep in mind that offering proactive chat can vastly increase a reps workload.
+Offering proactive customer service is good for any company, because it's more personalized.
+44% of US online consumers said they liked getting a live chat invitation during research or a purchase.
+When using Zendesk Chat, admins can set up Triggers that will initiate an online chat based on a specified time duration.
+This can keep a website visitor from bouncing, but keep in mind that offering proactive chat can vastly increase your support team’s workload.

-A major thing to keep in mind, particularly with a high volume of chats, is to not set false expectations.
-Offering live chat is like saying "we're here and we're listening", so it’s critical for reps to be capable of engaging with visitors in a timely manner.
+Live chat is like saying "we're here and we're listening", so it’s critical for agents to be capable of engaging with visitors quickly.
 If there are long waits in between responses, the customer's issue is dragged out longer and their frustration builds.
-That ultimately defeats the purpose of live chat and offering fast support in general – always have the customer’s experience in mind.
+That ultimately defeats the purpose of live chat and offering fast support in general - so always have a great customer experience in mind.